Ivanclj/msia423-final-project/README.md

 ## Running the application
 ### 1. Set up environment

 The `requirements.txt` file contains the packages required to run the model code.
 An environment can be set up in two ways.
+First, `cd path_to_repo`

 #### With `virtualenv`